Kenneth O. Hill

 Kenneth O. Hill is a Mexican Canadian physicist who specializes in the field of photonics.
-In the late 1970s, he discovered the phenomena of photosensitivity in optical fiber and has worked extensively in its applications.
+In the late 1970s, he discovered the phenomenon of photosensitivity in optical fiber and has worked extensively in its applications.
 He first demonstrated Fiber Bragg gratings and their applications in optical communication and optical sensor systems.
 Further areas of his discovery and innovation include the phase mask technique for grating fabrication, fiber grating dispersion compensators, and wavelength selective fiber filters, multiplexers and demultiplexers.
-This field of research has led to the ability to create high speed fiber optic networks as well as many other communication applications that have revolutionized the telecommunications industry.
+This field of research has led to the ability to create high-speed fiber optic networks as well as many other communication applications that have revolutionized the telecommunications industry.

 Early life and education

 Hill was born in 1939 in Guadalajara, Mexico.
-He attended the American elementary school in Guadalajara until high school, whereupon he attended Upper Canada College in Toronto, OntarioCanada.
+He attended the American elementary school in Guadalajara until high school, whereupon he attended Upper Canada College in Toronto, Ontario, Canada.
 Hill pursued a B.Eng.
 (1963), M.Eng.
 (1965) as well as a Ph.D. in engineering physics (1968) from McMaster University in Hamilton, Ontario, Canada.
 He is also a Professional Engineer in the Province of Ontario, Canada.